-While seemingly applicant-centric, Task Force members highlighted several challenges with this approach.
+While seemingly applicant-centric, several challenges were highlighted with this approach.
 Most importantly, 89% of PCCM applicants voiced concerns that choosing a virtual interview over an in-person interview would result in a lower ranking by programs.
-Members of the Task Force acknowledged that, despite efforts to treat all applicants equally, programs may have an unconscious bias towards those who interview in person.
+The APCCMPD acknowledges that, despite efforts to treat all applicants equally, programs may have an unconscious bias towards those who interview in person.
 Applicants would then be pressured to signal strong interest by choosing in-person interviews at their top programs, resulting in increased costs and an inequitable process favoring applicants with the time and money to travel to in-person interviews.
 For programs, having two separate interview formats may project a logistical challenge.
 Finally, programs with limited numbers of both in-person and virtual interview slots may not be able to guarantee requested interview formats for all applicants.
-Of note, 39% of applicants did acknowledge that less interest in a program would lead them to choose a virtual interview over an in-person one, however this does not solve the challenge that application inflation causes for programs.
+Of note, 39% of applicants did acknowledge that less interest in a program would lead them to choose a virtual interview over an inperson one, however this does not solve the challenge that application inflation causes for programs.